HSeo-git/MovieInfoBackend/README.md

 # MovieInfoBackend

 ## Description
-* This is the Backend Project for Movie Info Website(Client)
+* This is the Backend Project for Movie Info Website(Client).
 * Developed based on the SpringBoot

 ### The Overall Structure